 UC Berkeley offers many free classes, workshops and resources on financial management to help faculty, staff and retirees take control of their financial future.

 Most campus events and museums offer discounts to faculty, staff, and students.
-Your Cal 1 Card photo ID will make it easier and quicker to get discounts on the events and services listed below.
+Your Cal 1 Card(link is external) photo ID will make it easier and quicker to get discounts on the events and services listed below.

 Be sure to check out the UCOP online lists of discounts for all UC employees(link is external) including Apple, Dell, HP, theme parks and attractions!

 UC Berkeley has contracted with two external credit unions, University Credit Union and USE Credit Union to offer an emergency loan program to employees.
 Both suppliers have UC-negotiated interest rates, are in complete compliance with the Truth in Lending requirements, and will provide online application tools for employees to directly apply for emergency loans.

-As many as one in ten of Berkeley's graduate students is a parent of a young child or children.
+As many as one in ten of Berkeley's graduate students are a parent of a young child or children.
 Recognizing the special challenges involved in balancing advanced degree programs and family responsibilities, the University is committed to supporting policies, programs, and services to help graduate student parents meet their family care obligations while they pursue their academic goals.